ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/deployment.md

   getAverageTemperature: AwsServerlessDynamoDbLambdaS3-dev-getAverageTemperature (83 kB)
 ```

-Wait for the deployment to complete, and then type
+Wait for the deployment to complete, and then type:

 ```console
 serverless info --verbose